-Back in 1990, designer Harold Aune was asked to help design and produce a rowboat specifically for use as a lifeguard patrol boat that is easily handled by one person.
-This was to replace an aging fleet of wooden rowing boats used by the City of Vancouver Lifeguards to patrol the waters of English Bay.
-They required a boat that handled particularly well in rough, shallow water.
-Whitehall subsequently built and sold them 20 of these Westcoast 11.6 lifeguard boats since that time.
+In 1990, designer Harold Aune was asked to design and produce a rowboat specifically for use as a lifeguard patrol boat that is easily handled by one person.
+This was to replace an aging fleet of wooden rowing boats used by the City of Vancouver Lifeguards to patrol the exposed waters of English Bay.
+They required a boat that handled particularly well in sometimes rough, and shallow water.
+Whitehall subsequently built and sold the Vancouver lifeguards 22 of these Whitehall Spirit® Westcoast 11.6 lifeguard boats since that time.

 Click here to download a printable pdf of this case study on the Westcoat 11.6 Lifeguard model.